Skip to content

 To make your Google Sheet accessible to Plytix, you will need to publish it to to the web.
 From your Google Sheet, click on 'File, Share, Publish to Web.'

 In the popup that appears, select the sheet you have just created, be sure to select 'Comma-separated values (.csv)' format, then click publish.
-Publish your spreadsheet to the web in CSV format.
+5. publish to web settings

 Copy the link that appears.